 Validated data collection necessitates a firm dedicating time and personnel allocated to the data collection process.
 Primary data commonly tends to be sourced from multiple divisions of the organization, hence, it is advisable to designate a facilitator to oversee the sequence of steps.
 Data collection may occur over a specific time frame, typically spanning a year, to mitigate the impact of seasonal fluctuations in the data (Taherdoost 2021).

-3.5.1.1.
-Utilities

-Information pertaining to electricity usage in kilowatt-hours (kWh), the utilization of natural gas in kilowatt-hours (kWh) or cubic meters (m³), and water drawn for use in litres (l) can be sourced from the utility invoices or meter readings.
+.a.
+Utilities: Information pertaining to electricity usage in kilowatt-hours (kWh), the utilization of natural gas in kilowatt-hours (kWh) or cubic meters (m³), and water drawn for use in litres (l) can be sourced from the utility invoices or meter readings.
 Occasionally, consumption figures can be obtained from sub-metering systems for processes specific to the product, if such systems are in place (Ogola et al. 2023).

-3.5.1.2.
-Transport

-Information regarding Inbound and outbound freight transportation is able to be acquired from expense reports, fleet records and fuel details, card records, or structured questionnaires.
+b.
+Transport: Information regarding Inbound and outbound freight transportation can be acquired from expense reports, fleet records, fuel details, card records, or structured questionnaires.
 For estimating Inter-location distances, desk research is often beneficial (Mishra 2024).
 Expense claims can be explicitly linked to fuel expenses and, consequently, fuel consumption.
 Assuming the vehicle types are identified, you can multiply mean fuel consumption rates adjusted according to known distances to determine the Cumulative fuel use (Plessis et al. 2023).
 Fuel use can likewise be computed by conducting surveys of the fleet operations over a representative period.
 Despite the availability of fuel consumption data which provides greater accuracy, there exists publicly accessible secondary data from Defra that captures the structure of the UK freight system.
 These data can be utilized to calculate the greenhouse gas impact of transportation when the distance covered is known (Kilian et al. 2023).

-3.5.1.3.
-Materials

-Materials utilized in the fabrication process encompass more than merely the raw materials employed in crafting not only the product but additionally supplementary supplies directly associated with the product's production (Dumee 2022).
+. c.
+Materials: Materials utilized in the fabrication process encompass more than merely the raw materials employed in crafting not only the product but additionally supplementary supplies directly associated with the product's production (Dumee 2022).
 These auxiliary materials may encompass items like product packaging, fuels that are not included in utility expenses, cleaning agents, and so forth (Kurek and Scetar 2021).

 Data pertaining to the constituent parts and mass of these materials is recommended and may typically be acquired from the product specifications, inventory sheets or invoices.
 In situations where collecting physical data is impractical or impossible, financial data can serve as an alternative source (Navon and Berkovich 2006).
 This involves Being informed of the materials’ pre-VAT price purchased and then applying factors that link emissions of greenhouse gases in relation to industry sector expenditures.
 These factors are referred to as Input-Output (I/O) emission factors (Li et al. 2022).

-3.5.1.4 Waste

-The necessary waste data comprises the material category, quantity of waste by weight, and the method of refuse management employed (e.g., landfill or recycling) (Hoque and Rahman 2020).
+d.Waste: The necessary waste data comprises the material category, quantity of waste by weight, and the method of refuse management employed (e.g., landfill or recycling) (Hoque and Rahman 2020).
 This information is generally obtainable from records maintained by waste contractors.
 In cases where such records are unavailable, a waste survey can be conducted over a representative timeframe to ascertain the waste type, weight, and how it is managed (Field and Simmons 2012).

 3.5.2.
 Secondary data

 Collecting secondary data for carbon Footprint computation includes conducting research for assembling the required information pertaining to the Product Carbon Footprint (PCF) (Hu et al. 2025).